andis-sprinkis/snippet/sh_cmd_process_detach_disown_setsid.md

     `&` runs the command in background.

-    This includes the process from the shell process group.
+    This includes the process in the shell process group.

 -   Using `disown`: